satyampurwar/ml-engineer/README.md

 - Develop script `run.sh` to execute MLflow models serve command.

 - Create `.dockerignore` file to ignore copying files in WORKDIR of image/container.

+- Construct Dockerfile to package all components into a Docker image, ensuring efficient deployment and scalability.